tzxdtc/tzxdtc/README.md

 - 📱 I’m currently working as an iOS developer
 - 🏫 I can speak Chinese,Japanese and English
-- 🥅 2022 Goals: continue to develop both in iOS and Android, practise LeetCode problems over 200 and read more books📖
 - 👨🏻‍💻hobby: I love to play basektball🏀 and travel🏖

 ### Connect with me: